spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

     Instructions for PyCall configuration are also provided in the instructions for installation from source.

+## Choose your Installation Method
+There are three main ways to install SpineToobox:
+ * Installation through Spine Tooblox
+ * Installation via the Julia REPL
+ * Installation from sources

 ## Installation through Spine Toolbox
 Prerequisites:
 + [Spine Toolbox](https://github.com/Spine-tools/Spine-Toolbox?tab=readme-ov-file#installation)